M-x-Research/M-x-Research.github.io/index.md

 # M-x Research
-## Emacs for research

-M-x Research is a community of Emacs users in Research formed as part on the #emacs channel of the UKRSE Slack.
+... is a community of Researchers and Research Software Engineers formed as part on the Slack channel of the UK Research Software Engineering Society/Association.

-We currently run a virtual meetup every 1st and 3rd Thursday of every month to dicuss and share Emacs experiences, tips, tricks and tools useful for researchers and research software engineers.
+We meet virtually every 1st and 3rd Thursday of every month to dicuss and share Emacs experiences, tips, tricks and tools useful for researchers and research software engineers.

-See out [[events.html][events]] page for a list of current meetup topics.
+See the [events](events.html) page for a list of current meetup topics.